KStefanski-Polek/Portfolio/README.md

 # Projects
 In this section I will share my work - test cases, bug reports, documentations etc.<br>
-As I am working on a different ways on daily basis, this would be the most dynamically growing section for sure.
+As I work in different ways on daily basis, this would be the most dynamically growing section for sure.

 ## uTest
 Working on uTest is so much exciting fun to me, that it would be impossible to mention everything I have done.
 So I will share with you most interesting (in  my opinion) achievements, bug reports, statistics.<br>